akashjborah97/Covid-Protocol-Detection-System/README.md

 3. face_detector folder contains .caffemodel that detects faces

-4. vedio_detection_of_mask.ipynb file uses opencv to access the camera to recognise faces and detect if the person is wearing a mask or not
+4. vedio_detection_of_mask_2_0.ipynb file uses opencv to access the camera to recognise faces and detect if the person is wearing a mask or not.
+It also allocates id to a person and checks if minimum social distancing is maintained.

 5. face_mask_detection.avi is a vedio file which shows how the model performs.